 3. Foam Roller

-Foam rollers have become one of the most popular recovery toys on the planet, not just for climbers, but for everyone.
+Foam rollers have become one of the most popular recovery toys on the planet, not just for rock climbers, but for everyone.
 These are most effective at targeting the muscles of the lower body and back.

 Can target many different muscles.